'Financial Armageddon.' What's at stake if the debt limit isn't raised – KION546

 JPMorgan Chase CEO Jamie Dimon urged lawmakers not to even think about going down this path again.
 During a hearing in May, Dimon said an actual default “could cause an immediate, literally cascading catastrophe of unbelievable proportions and damage America for 100 years.”

-Treasury Secretary Janet Yellen has stressed that raising the debt ceiling does not increase government spending.
-Instead, it just allows the government to pay for what it’s already agreed to spend.
-And if the debt limit isn’t raised, Treasury would lack the legal authority to continue borrowing.
-That’s a problem because the federal government spends more than it takes in.
+In her letter to Congress, Yellen said history shows that waiting “until the last minute” to suspend or increase the debt limit “can cause serious harm” to business and consumer confidence, raise borrowing costs for taxpayers and hurt America’s credit rating.

-“Failure to meet those obligations would cause irreparable harm to the US economy and the livelihoods of all Americans,” Yellen said last month.
+“A delay that calls into question the federal government’s ability to meet all its obligations would likely cause irreparable damage to the U.S. economy and global financial markets,” Yellen wrote.

 A US default would undermine the bedrock of the modern global financial system.